All Episodes

 They had the suppliers come and they had the docs come and decided that they ought to have a patient.

-And then they figured out I'd had everything done to a heart that you could do to a heart patient, except transplant at that point, and so they called me and sent their plane for me, and I was happy to go participate.
+And then they figured out I'd had everything done to a heart that you could do to a heart patient, except transplant at that point.

-But it occurred to my doctor and I that if the Cleveland Clinic was interested in my case as being sort of illustrative of all of the developments that have in effect or reduced the incidence of death from heart disease by about sixty percent over the last forty years.
+But it occurred to my doctor and I that if the Cleveland Clinic was interested in my case as being sort of illustrative of all of the developments that have, in effect, reduced the incidence of death from heart disease by about 60% over the last 40 years, there's a story there to be told.

-and and uh we wanted to do the book, frankly, because there are eighty million people out there that have some form of a heart problem in the United States, and uh this will ask answer a lot of their questions, and I think also convey a sense of hope about what's possible.
+And we wanted to do the book, frankly, because there are 80 million people out there that have some form of a heart problem in the United States.

 Well, you sound really good.

-I mean I'm very worried about the country.
+I'm very worried about the country.

-I know you are too, because I listened to your program, but it is uh from a p physical personal standpoint, I feel great.
+I know you are too, because I listened to your program.

 From the standpoint of the fate of the Republic, I'm very worried.

-I was really lucky that my time on earth happened to coincide with the level of medical and technological advancement that hearing loss could be recovered with something called a cochlear implant.
+I was really lucky that my time on Earth happened to coincide with the level of medical and technological advancement that hearing loss could be recovered with something called a cochlear implant.

 Yours, mine.